 On the second day, we started a bit late.
 At first, we went to Sree Bhumi Sporting Club‘s pandal.
 Sree Bhumi Sporting Club had caught the eye of many and people are queuing up to catch a glimpse of the idols that have been adorned with whopping Rs.10-crore diamond jewellery.

 After that, we went to Central Kolkata and visited Md.
 Ali Park puja pandal followed by the College Square and Santosh Mitra Square pandals.
-In the evening we went to the Maddox Square.
+At the evening we went to the Maddox Square.
 This is a very interesting place.
-Here you can find a huge young crowd of college going students chilling out in the open.
+Here you can find a huge young crowd of college-going students chilling out in the open.
 The idol and the interior decoration at Maddox Square were impressive.

 Day 3: South Kolkata

 It’s practically impossible to cover all the pandals of South Kolkata even if you manage to roam 24 hours a day owing to the extremely crowded roads and long distances you have to cover between the pandals.
 At some places during the evening time, we even had to stand in queues of more than 2 km.
 However, at the end of it, we were treated with extremely beautiful idols which made the pain of standing for long hours completely worth.